qiskit-community/qiskit-experiments/docs/tutorials/custom_experiment.rst

             # Set any init optinos
             self.set_experiment_options(num_samples=num_samples, seed=seed)

-Notice that when we called ``super().__init__``, we provided the list of physical qubits, the name of our analysis class, and the backend, which is optionally specified by the user at this stage.

 Now we consider default experiment options.
-Because randomness is involved, it is good practice to allow the user to set a seed.
-We would also like the user to be able to set how many repetitions of the circuit to run:
+We choose to only let the user change the number of samples and seed after instantiation by updating the experiment options.

 .. jupyter-input::